What’s the Difference Between Vegan and Plant-Based Skincare?

 For years, there has been a long-held misconception that vegan and plant-based skincare are synonymous.
 But, we’re here to set the record straight.
 These two are NOT the same.
 While vegan skincare and plant-based skincare do share similar qualities, there are quite some differences between them.
 Read along as we explore both vegan and plant-based skincare and what sets them apart from one another.

 Here at glowoasis, we are a vegan skincare brand.
-Each and every one of our ingredients, whether it’s natural or bio-tech, is 100% vegan.
+Every one of our ingredients, whether it’s natural or bio-tech, is 100% vegan.
+We’re registered with The Vegan Society and certified by PETA.
 You’ll see we’ve made an ethical commitment to our consumers and ourselves to NEVER include any animal by-products in our formulas.
 Instead, we promise you’ll only get vegan skincare that’s clean and effective with us.

-Throughout our #GlowVegan campaign, as well as in our “Vegan Effect” blog, we discussed the benefits that vegan skincare has on the planet.
-We’ve talked about how it’s generally very eco-friendly.
-It also offers sustainability and decreases greenhouse gas emissions and deforestation rates.
+Throughout our #GlowVegan campaign and My Skin Chooses Compassion campaign, we discussed the benefits that both vegan and cruelty-free skincare have on the planet.
+We talked about how they’re generally very eco-friendly.
+They also offer sustainability and decrease greenhouse gas emissions and deforestation rates.
 Unfortunately, the same cannot be said for plant-based skincare.
 This type of skincare may give off that impression, but that’s often due to greenwashing.

-For those that don’t know, greenwashing is the term coined for a product that claims to be organic, natural and even environmentally conscious as a way of increasing sales.
+For those that don’t know, greenwashing is the term coined for a product that claims to be organic, natural, and even environmentally conscious as a way of increasing sales.
 Consumers are led to believe the product is “green”.
 This can happen through means like the wording in the product description or even the images on the packaging.
-With plant-based skincare in particular, many times the plant-derived ingredients are the ones brought to the forefront and heavily marketed.
-But, as we’ve already explained earlier, the rest of the ingredients can be anything but “green.”
-Remember, just because a skincare brand is plant-based does NOT mean it’s organic, clean or good for the environment.
+With plant-based skincare, in particular, many times the plant-derived ingredients are the ones brought to the forefront and heavily marketed.
+But, as we’ve explained earlier, the rest of the ingredients can be anything but “green.”
+Remember, just because a skincare brand is plant-based does NOT mean it’s organic, clean, or good for the environment.
+To learn more about greenwashing, read our blog post here.

-Vegan and plant-based skincare may be commonly thought of as one and the same, but we now know that’s not true.
+Vegan and plant-based skincare may be commonly thought of as the same, but we now know that’s not true.
 They have clear distinctions that make them each unique in their own way.